OrlaBr/triflake-studios/README.md

     - Having the footer on every page.
 I felt the footer on every page was too repetitive and cumbersome, and instead placed it on just the landing page, and other important pages.
 These are also pages that had a bulk of information on them, with a scroll element in it, so you could access important links without having to scroll back up to the navbar or go back to relevant pages.

+## Features

+### For Users:

+#### User 1: TriFlake Studio
+ - Easily contactable through online contact form
+ - Showcases work and clients in portfolio section
+ - Sell workshops through the shop page
+ - Provide extra service for signed up users

+#### User 2: Clients
+ - Able to view the company - about, and view portfolio
+ - Able to contact the studio easily
+ - Can create a user account
+ - Has access to exclusive features though signed in user section
+ - Feels they can contact the studio easily through a more specific specialized contact form.
+ - User can navigate the website using the top nav bar on large screens and hamburger toggle side navbar
+ - Can purchase workshops through site with Stripe - secure payments system,

+---

+#### Breakdown of  features

+ - Contact Us Form- The website goal is to create a visual presence for TriFlake Studios online.
+Research showed that some graphic design studios placement of the contact form was like an after though.
+They showcased all their work first, almost like a wall for blasting design work at you, and then did a call to action.
+I designed this website the opposite, by putting the contact form at the front landing page, I made the website more approachable.
+Being based in Kerry, the likelihood is of working with smaller SMEs on regular projects, rather than big flash campaigns for big companies.
+Being approachable was more important.
+ - Register and log in - getting users to sign up to the website, is a new feature not seen on many design websites.
+It has great potential to develop a relationship with existing and new clients.
+Offering freebies, resources, and a special contact form develops a more trusting and long term relationship with the customer.
+ - Shop- and other features that have great potential, especially for the cash flow of the studio.
+Again, this could be developed to offer a variety of products and consultancy, especially within the developing remote working world.

+## Technologies Used

+ - HTML - HTML5
+ - CSS - CSS3
+ - Bootstrap - framework
+ - Javascript - bootstrap javascript for functionality
+ - Gitpod - to write and develop the website
+ - Github - to host the project in an online repository
+ - Django - to build the python framework
+ - Heroku - to host the website
+ - Stripe -  payments technology

+*Other web applications used:*

+ - Canva - to create a detailed wireframe
+ - Adobe Photoshop - to edit the photographs
+ - Google Fonts - stylesheet linked to use customize fonts
+ - Font Awesome - stylesheet linked to use customize icons